5 Best New York City Neighborhoods

 Chelsea

 With its saffron-coloured brownstones and tree-lined streets, Chelsea is a walkable residential area full of shops, nightclubs and art galleries.
-In fact, it's the neighbourhood with the highest concentration of art galleries in New York, so if that's your passion, a visit to this neighbourhood is a must.
+In fact, it's the neighbourhood with the highest concentration of art galleries in New York, so if this is your passion, a visit to this neighbourhood is a must.
+You have the opportunity to book a tour of Chelsea.

-Also worth a visit is Chelsea Market, a former biscuit factory converted into a food market where the original high ceilings and exposed brick walls have been preserved to give it an industrial feel and a lot of personality.
-Here you can buy delicacies from all over the world, but did you know that Oreo biscuits were invented here?
+I also recommend a visit to Chelsea Market, a former biscuit factory converted into a food market where the original high ceilings and exposed brick walls have been preserved to give it an industrial feel and a lot of personality.
+Here you can buy delicacies from all over the planet, but... but did you know that Oreo biscuits were invented here?

 Chelsea Market is next to the High Line, an urban park built on old elevated railway tracks that crosses the west side of Manhattan.
 If you fancy losing sight of the concrete for a while and immersing yourself in greenery, don't hesitate to wander around.